An official website of the European Union. See all European Institutions

 EU-Canada trade and economic activity will be further boosted by the Comprehensive Economic and Trade Agreement (CETA).
 Signed at the EU-Canada Summit in Brussels in October 2016, this agreement is not just one of the most ambitious trade agreements, the EU has ever concluded, it is also the most progressive.
 CETA goes beyond just removing customs duties and contains ambitious chapters on sustainable development, labour and the environment.
 It offers significant benefits for the economies, businesses and consumers in both Canada and the EU.

 After approval in the European Parliament in February 2017, CETA was adopted by both chambers of the Canadian Parliament and Royal Assent was granted by the Governor General on 16 May 2017.
 CETA will take full effect once all the national parliaments of the EU Member States have also ratified the agreement, as the agreement was concluded as a so-called mixed EU agreement.
-This procedure has been completed already in Latvia, Denmark, Spain, Croatia, Malta, the Czech Republic and Portugal, and is well underway in a number of other EU Member States.
+This procedure has been completed already in Latvia, Denmark, Spain, Croatia, Malta, the Czech Republic, Estonia and Portugal, and is well underway in a number of other EU Member States.